 - Low throughput (~5 packs/shift)

-- Fragile inspections leading to frequent downtime
+- Fragile inspections causing frequent downtime

 - Operator loading errors